 Her work has been published in Bulgaria, Croatia, Germany, U.K. and the U.S. She is the author of five books – "The Iron Fist," "The War of the Spies," "The King’s Secret Files," "Murder Bureau" and "The Secret Reports of Sol Polanski."

 She also co-authored “Manual for Investigative Reporting: Practical tips for a good investigation," published by the Bulgarian Investigative Journalism Center, and two documentaries related to the Cold War.

-She has been a member of research teams for various multinational media projects and international media outlets like the Financial Times, NBC (USA), SBS (Australia), Artemis International and Serendipity Productions (Australia), Endemol (Germany), The Bureau for Investigative Journalism (UK), Organised Crime and Corruption Reporting Project (OCCRP), Global Integrity (USA), ICIJ, and more.
+Dimitrova has been a member of research teams for various multinational media projects and international media outlets - Financial Times, NBC (U.S.), SBS and Nine News (Australia), Endemol (Germany), SVT (Sweden), NRK (Norway), ORF (Austria), BBC, Channel 4 and The Bureau for Investigative Journalism (U.K.), New Delhi TV (India), Aitomedia (Finland), Organized Crime and Corruption Reporting Project (OCCRP), Global Integrity (U.S.), ICIJ, etc.

-In 2002 she started a large project to find and reunite families from all over the world separated in tragic circumstances from their Bulgarian families.
-In these investigations she largely used countries’ local databases and records, or contacted local institutions.
-She has so far assisted more than 230 successful reunions worldwide.
+In 2002, she started a large project to find and reunite families from all over the world separated during the Cold War from their Bulgarian families.
+She has assisted more than 250 successful reunions worldwide.

 Since 2007, Dimitrova has been an adjunct professor in investigative journalism at Sofia University.
 She has taught investigative journalism at the American University in Bulgaria.
 She is also a certified trainer in investigative journalism for mid-career journalists in Bulgaria and internationally by BBC and the South East European Network for Professionalization of the Media (SEENPM).
 She has been conducting training sessions in Bulgaria and internationally for more than 15 years.